 Discount cash program for Healthways Wholehealth Network members on services not covered by any health insurance.
 Simply show your HWHN group ID Card or HWHN discount Card.
 Discounts do not apply to co-payments or deductibles for covered services only, it only applies to full priced same day payments.

-For any health insurance that we are “not in-network” with and that does not have out of network benefits for massage therapy will require payment upfront at our same day payment rate, but we will submit your claim to your insurance company on your behalf.
+For any health insurance that we are “not in-network” and insurances that have out of network benefits for massage therapy will require payment upfront at our same day payment rate, but we will submit your claim to your insurance company on your behalf.
 You can also call us and we can investigate if you have out of network benefits and have met your deductible.
 You will not need to submit a super bill for possible reimbursement because we will do it for you.

 The first steps to get started:

-Many times using the term Therapeutic massage vs Clinical massage vs Medical massage are interchanges.
+Many times using the term Therapeutic massage vs Clinical massage vs Medical massage are interchanged.
 They mean the same thing just different words to describe them.
 For our website we have broken up the terms for ease of the different types of massages that are either less clinical vs more clinical.

 Here are some articles on scientific research done using Therapeutic massage therapy.

 If you are needing a prescription for services that will either be billed to Health Insurance, Personal Injury Protection or Labor and Industry, here is a form to bring or email to your Doctor.
 They may require you to go in for an appointment for the Rx but some if you have been in recently will provide over the phone.
 The Rx can then be e-mailed or faxed back to our office.